isxcode/spring-oxygen/.github/ISSUE_TEMPLATE/project-issues.md

 ---
 name: Spring Oxygen Project
-about: For Milestones v1.1.3
+about: For new features
-title: v1.1.3
+title:
-labels: project
+labels:
-assignees: ispong
+assignees:
 ---

 <!--
 !!!
-Target  !!!
+New Features  !!!
 -->
-**Describe the target**
+**Describe the features**

 ***